 Day 4 Skoura

-Today you leave the city behind and set off over the High Atlas to Skoura, a journey of around six hours.
+Leave the city behind and set off over the High Atlas to Skoura.
 As you wind through spectacular scenery, look out for tiny villages clinging to the mountainsides.
 Part of your journey is by 4x4, allowing you to visit the more remote areas on your way south.
 You can stop at the historic kasbahs of Telouet and Ait Benhaddou and learn about their history, before driving along the lush Dades Valley to your accommodation in Skoura.

 Day 5 Skoura